wwarthen/RomWBW/ReadMe.txt

 -   Dylan Hall added support for specifying a secondary console.

 -   Bill Shen has contributed boot loaders for several of his systems.

+-   Laszlo Szolnoki has contributed an EF9345 video display controller driver.

+-   Ladislau Szilagyi has contributed an enhanced version of CP/M Cowgol that leverages RomWBW memory banking.

 Contributions of all kinds to RomWBW are very welcome.